min2ha/ukwa-site/content/target/43835/index.en.md

   "subject": "EU Referendum"
 }

-# 38 Degrees: A Vote Of Confidence In Jeremy Corbyn After Brexit

 This petition was started by a member of public in order to show their support for the Labour Party leader after many of the Labour parliamentary party called for his resignation.